 In this way, carbonTRACK has the unique ability to connect your whole home.

 AC, or “Alternating Current” electricity, is the type used on the grid and in most household devices.
-With AC, the electrons don’t flow in a single direction.
-Instead they vibrate back and forth, like an ocean tide, surging with power that can send electricity long distances.
+AC is defined by the fact that the electrons don't move in a sole direction, but rather, vibrate backwards and forwards.

 DC, or “Direct Current” electricity, is what solar panels produce and what batteries hold in storage.
 With DC, the electric current flows in a constant direction.